One of the primary ways Satan can sink his hooks in us as Christ-followers and Christ-following families is with money and wealth.

 Is that the message you want your children to learn from your life?
 That this is all there is?

-Please know that I’m preaching this to myself since I love to give gifts and be generous, not just at Christmas but all year-’round.
+Please know that I’m preaching this to myself since I love giving gifts and being generous at Christmas and all year-round.
 But perhaps I’m letting the money trap imprison my heart and my family’s hearts with this approach.
 What do you think?

 3. Love God more than anything or anyone else.